 The Thorne Library/Learning Resource Center (1996) houses more than 122,000 print and non-print items, 410 print periodicals, and 17,000 electronic journals.
-Renovated in 2011, the lower level includes a curriculum materials laboratory, a video laboratory, the technology help desk, two computer labs, one general purpose classroom, a video conferencing facility, a recording studio and offices for the Computer Science Department.
-The main floor houses the Center for Student Success, which opened in 2016, and includes the Office of

-Career Development.
-The Center for Innovative Education is also on the main floor, and offers a number of services, including a one-button video studio.
-The Student Test Center is found on the second floor.
+Renovated in 2011, the lower level includes a the Educational Resource Center, the technology help desk, a computer lab, a general purpose classroom, and offices for Computer Science and Information Technology services.
+The main floor houses the Center for Student Success, which opened in 2016, and includes the Office of Career Development.
+A branch of Happy Bean Coffee is open during the academic year.
+The Center for Innovative Education is also on the main floor, offering a number of services throughout the building, including a one-button video studio, a lightboard recording studio, and a podcast studio.
+The student Test Center is found on the second floor.

 The Hyson Campus Center (1969) is a three-story facility with an external design patterned after the historic Wren Building in Williamsburg.
-A Dining Commons that seats 540 is found on the ground floor, which also contains the offices for the Student Government Association, the President's Dining Room (PDR), and the campus post office.
+A Dining Commons that seats 540 is found on the ground floor, which also contains the offices for the Student Government Association and President's Dining Room (PDR).
 The Student Life Office and the Counseling Center are housed on the second floor and were fully renovated in 2011.
-The Bailey Conference room, Alumni Relations, and offices for the School of Christian Ministry and the Education Department are also found on the second floor.
+The Bailey Conference room, Alumni Relations, and offices for the School of Christian Ministry, the Education Department, Campus Ministry, and the Center for Global Engagement are also found on the second floor.
 Classrooms and common areas comprise the remainder of the second and all of the third floors.

-Faculty Hall (1970), named in honor of the University's original faculty and staff, houses the Biology Department, as well as the History offices.
+Faculty Hall (1970), named in honor of the University's original faculty and staff, houses the Biology Department, as well as Mathematics offices.
 A lecture auditorium is located on the main level.
 Classrooms, several biology laboratories, and a chemistry laboratory are housed in Faculty Hall as well.

 Regents Hall (1985), a three-story classroom building, was named in honor of the Board of Trustees.
-The main level houses the English and History, Mathematics, Psychology and Criminal Justice, and Physics departments.
-The upper level houses the Chemistry Department and chemistry, biology, electronics, and research laboratories.
-Classrooms and a general purpose physics laboratory are located in the lower level.
+The main level houses the English and History department as well as the Psychology, Criminal Justice, and Emergency Management and Homeland Security departments.
+The upper level houses the Chemistry and Physics offices; and chemistry, biology, electronics, and research laboratories.
+Classrooms, a general purpose physics laboratory, and a microbiology laboratory are located in the lower level.

 Founders Hall (1969) was named in honor of those who contributed to the University's first financial campaign.
-On the second floor are faculty offices for the Communication Department, staff offices for Dual Enrollment, one sound/video studio classroom, a computer (MAC) laboratory, and the WNZR FM radio station.
+On the second floor are faculty offices for the Communication Department, staff offices for Dual Enrollment, a sound/video studio classroom, a computer (MAC) laboratory, and the WNZR FM radio station.
 On the ground floor are the Admissions/Enrollment Management offices and Student Financial Services.

 The R. R. Hodges Chapel-Auditorium and Fine Arts Center (1990) was named for the father of a founding trustee.
-The auditorium seats over 1,800 and is equipped with state-of-the-art sound and presentation equipment along with a 3-manual, 50-rank Schantz pipe organ.
-Thorne Performance Hall is a smaller auditorium for theatre and musical presentations.
+The auditorium seats over 1,800 and is equipped with state-of-the-art sound and presentation equipment along with a three-manual, 50-rank Schantz pipe organ.
+Thorne

+Performance Hall is a smaller auditorium for theatre and musical presentations.
 The chapel facility also includes music practice rooms, the development office, faculty offices, classrooms, and the David H. Nease Rehearsal Hall.

-Jetter Hall (1990) was named for the late Dr. George Jetter, a founding Trustee and major donor to the University.
-Jetter Hall houses the Business Department and includes faculty offices, a computer laboratory, classrooms, and a lecture hall
+Jetter Hall (1990) was named for the late Dr. George Jetter, a founding trustee and major donor to the University.
+Jetter Hall houses the Business Department and includes faculty offices, a computer laboratory, classrooms, and a lecture hall.